 If you are a permanent resident of another state, have an active RN license in that state and plan to do your clinical practicum experiences in that state, you will not have to obtain a New York State RN license UNLESS your State Board of Nursing does not permit students enrolled in programs out-of-state to do their practicum in their resident state.
 If you are not sure, you can check with the Clinical Coordinator at Mercy University.

 The Master of Science in Nursing Administration degree is a 36-credit program that can be completed in: four semesters (15-month program - fall admit only); six semesters (2 courses/semester - fall, spring and summer); more than six semesters (dependent upon the number of courses taken each semester and when admitted).

 The nursing program does not require GREs or MATs of admission consideration.

-As of now, the 15-month program will only begin in the fall semester.
-However, if you are admitted in the spring, you can take three courses each semester, you will likely graduate in five semesters.
+As of now, the 15-month program only begins in the fall semester.
+However, if you are admitted in the spring, you can take three courses each semester, if available.

 Completing your MS in Nursing Administration requires a 120-hour practicum.
 Students are placed with a preceptor or mentor in an administrative area.

-Students are able to apply with the Mercy College Graduate Application (mercy.edu/apply-now) or NursingCAS (www.nursingcas.org).
+Students are able to apply with the Mercy University Graduate Application (mercy.edu/apply-now).